cpmpercussion/homepage/_posts/2009-02-25-supercollider-safari-40-beta-bad.md

 type: post
 published: true
 meta: {}
+description: "I installed Safari 4.0 beta this morning and later found that Supercollider would crash when I tried to open the help browser (html rendered by webkit)."
 ---

 I installed Safari 4.0 beta this morning and later found that Supercollider would crash when I tried to open the help browser (html rendered by webkit).
 Returning to Safari 3 fixes this problem.